JorgePe/BOOSTreveng/Examples/AppInventor/BOOST_RC.md

-#MIT APP Inventor 2 for Android
+# MIT APP Inventor 2 for Android example

-Simple example on how to use new version (July 2017) of BluetoothLE extension to create a simple Android App that controls a BOOST car.
+A simple example on how to use new version (July 2017) of BluetoothLE extension to create a simple Android App that controls a LEGO BOOST car.

 You need to import extension with URL "http://iot.appinventor.mit.edu/assets/resources/edu.mit.appinventor.ble.aix"